 TeamCity tries to detect if the sources in the checkout directory are not corresponding to the expected state and triggers clean checkout in such cases to ensure sources are appropriate.

 This means that under certain circumstances TeamCity can detect clean checkout is necessary even if it is not enabled in the VCS settings and not requested by the user from web UI.
 In such cases all the content of the checkout directory is deleted and it is re-populated by the sources from scratch.

 If any details are available on the decision, they are added into the build log before checkout-related logging.

 TeamCity performs automatic clean checkout in the following cases:

-Also, the clean checkout is performed each time if "Clean all files before build" option is ON in "Version control settings" of the build configuration.
+Clean checkout is performed each time if "Clean all files in the checkout directory before the build" option is ON in "Version control settings" of the build configuration.